GBP/JPY analysis: Bounces off support

 GBP/JPY

-The GBP/JPY currency pair bounced off a support level formed by the 50– hour simple moving average at 151.45 on Thursday.
-As a result, the British Pound edged higher by 77 pips or 0.51% against the Japanese Yen during yesterday's trading session.
+During the first half of Tuesday's trading session, the British Pound declined by 55 pips or 0.36% against the Japanese Yen.
+However, the currency pair rebounded from a support line at 151.53 by the end of the session.

-Given that the exchange rate has rebounded from a support level, buyers are likely to continue to drive the price higher within Friday's trading session.
-The potential target for bulls would be near the 152.67 area.
+By and large, the GBP/JPY currency exchange rate could edge higher during the following trading hours.
+The potential target for buyers would be near the 152.00 area.

-On the other hand, the currency exchange rate might reverse from the current price level at 152.21 aim for a retest of the 50– hour SMA support level at 151.77.
+However, bullish traders may encounter resistance at 152.30 within Wednesday's trading session.

 This overview can be used only for informational purposes.
 Dukascopy SA is not responsible for any losses arising from any investment based on any recommendation, forecast or other information herein contained.